 Nat’s What I Reckon

-Content creator, comedian, rock musician, isolation cooking champion and mental health ambassador Nat has been making videos as Nat’s What I Reckon for almost a decade, with his hilarious social commentary collecting Nat a quickly growing, dedicated audience of over 1.6 million along the way, and videos clocking up views close to 100 million across all platforms.
+Content creator, comedian, rock musician, isolation cooking champion and mental health ambassador Nat has been making videos as Nat’s What I Reckon for almost a decade, with his hilarious social commentary collecting Nat a quickly growing, dedicated audience of over 1.8 million along the way, and videos clocking up 100 million views across all platforms.

 Finding entertainment everywhere from the weird to the pedestrian and with his love for taking the playful and thorough piss out of his surroundings, Nat has expounded on everything from trade shows and tattoo events to burnout festivals and exploring Area 51.